sinch/SinchCallingUIKit/TUTORIAL.md

 # Add Calling to Your Existing App in 2 Minutes
 If you're like me, when you start testing a new SDK or service, you just want to start building and prototyping straight away.
 While our SDK is simple to use, you still have to add your own UI to make a calling app that users will understand.

-I have a minor investment in a company called iRezQ and I wanted to test if VoIP calling could help it save some money and add an extra feature on top of the existing functionality.
+Full disclosure: I have a minor investment in a company called [iRezQ](http://irezq.com), an app that warns you about nearby traffic accidents, which it detects using your device's accelerometer and an algorithm developed in collaboration with some insurance companies.

-Shameless plug: iRezQ is an app that warns you about nearby traffic accidents, which it detects using your device's accelerometer and an algorithm developed in collaboration with some insurance companies.
+I wanted to test if VoIP calling could help iRezQ save some money and add an extra feature on top of the existing functionality.

 ## Setup
 I downloaded the framework [here](https://www.dropbox.com/s/462krss0k4ov8x3/SinchCallingUIKit.tar.gz?dl=0).
-You can also check out the [GitHub repo](https://github.com/sinch/SinchCallingUIKit)
+You can also check out the [GitHub repo](https://github.com/sinch/SinchCallingUIKit).

 First, I dropped the framework into my Xcode project as an embedded binary.
 (Don't forget to check the **'copy if needed'** box.)